-Vertical Crack: These are usually due to the settlement of the home.
+These are usually due to the settlement of the home.
 When they become a worry is if they continue to expand or grow and become wider.
-Normal settlement of a home is expected by builders, but there is some settlement that can be dangerous to the structural integrity of your home.
+Normal settlement of a home is expected by builders, but some settlement can be dangerous to the structural integrity of your home.

-Spiderweb Crack: A faint, spiderweb crack usually means that the home is old and is showing its age.
-This one may seem like nothing to worry about, and in fact is one of the less worrying cracks to see, but it’s still important to recognize that the home is getting older and needs the care to make sure that it continues to be a happy and comfortable place to live.
+A faint, spiderweb crack usually means that the home is old and is showing its age.
+This one may seem like nothing to worry about and is one of the less worrying cracks to see, but it’s still important to recognize that the home is getting older and needs the care to make sure that it continues to be a happy and comfortable place to live.

 These are just some types of cracks, but it’s interesting to see that the position and way they’re angled can determine what type of foundation issue that you are experiencing so accurately.
 Next, let’s look at how to find out if a crack is getting larger over time.